December 01, 2025

 Eight years from now the shortfall between SS tax take and promised benefits is likely to be $350 billion per year.
 Since the government is already projected to have to borrow a staggering $2.9 TRILLION in that year to cover spending already ordered by your stupid congress, adding $35O billion more may not seem like much, but it’s actually a 12% increase, which will move the date at which everything implodes closer.

-Today the government is forced to pay one TRILLION dollars a year just in *interest* on our national debt.
+Today, due to the insane compulsion of congress to spend far more than the government takes in, the government is forced to pay one TRILLION dollars a year just in interest on our national debt.
 And by 2033 that’s likely to be almost two TRILLION a year.

 Finally, 40 paragraphs into its propaganda piece, Axios admits the real problem:

->>“Every dollar of benefits paid to a recipient translates into a tax increase for someone else.”>>
+“Every dollar of benefits paid to a recipient translates into a tax increase for someone else.”

 That explains why a majority in congress [spit] have ignored the well-known problems over the last 40 years.
-Democrats didn’t want voters to realize the truth that Social Security was a ponzi scheme.
+Democrats didn’t want voters to realize the truth, that Social Security was a ponzi scheme.
 And most Republicans went along because they’re as addicted to being able to order massive spending as Democrats.

 Raising taxes: As noted, half of SS is funded by the gruberment taking 6.2% of every paycheck you get (but only up to $176,000, at which point no more is taken).
 The other half is paid by your employer--another 6.2%.
 And if you’re self-employed you pay the entire 12.4%.
 That’s a HUGE hit.
+I've been self-employed for decades, and paying 12.4% of every dollar-- NOT as income tax, but just to the Ponzi scheme--is infuriating.

 But after dumping this critical problem into Trump’s lap (so he can be blamed for not solving it), Axios wants to keep voters from realizing that the entire SS concept was a ponzi scheme doomed to failure--as are all socialist policies.
 So they finish with:

->>The good news for current or soon-to-be retirees is that...Social Security will almost certainly be there for you.>>
+The good news for current or soon-to-be retirees is that...Social Security will almost certainly be there for you.

-What matter is that you supported open borders, unlimited immigration, public schools pushing sex-changes on kids, “undocumented Americans” and prison inmates, libraries hosting “drag queen story hours,” releasing crazy druggies so they could kill innocent girls.
-Oh wait, you din’ think that could possibly happen.
+What matters is: you moronic Democrats supported open borders, unlimited immigration, public schools pushing sex-changes on kids, “undocumented Americans” and prison inmates getting "free" sex-changes on the taxpayer's dime, libraries hosting “drag queen story hours,” releasing crazy druggies so they could kill innocent girls.

 Source: Axios